 After you’ve cried, drank yourself to oblivion, called a friend, played with puppies and wrote out your feelings, it’s gonna be time to start thinking about what to do next.
 Your mind will be racing a million miles an hour but it’s important to map this out.

-What I suggest is sitting down with a whiteboard and a marker or a sheet of paper in a notepad and writing out your options or make a list.
+What I suggest is sitting down with a whiteboard and a marker or a sheet of paper in a notepad and writing out your options or making a list.
 Write out things like:

 - what you love to do